joelparkerhenderson/plantuml-examples/README.md

 # PlantUML examples

 [PlantUML](http://plantuml.com) is a software tool that uses text formatting to create graphic diagrams.
-This page introduces PlantUML by showing examples with diagrams and source code, for UML, wireframes, mind maps, ASCII art, Gantt charts, C4 models, and more.
+This page introduces PlantUML by showing examples with diagrams and source code, for UML, ERD, wireframes, mind maps, JSON, YAML, ASCII art, Gantt charts, C4 models, and more.

 ## Sequence diagram